-The management company will monitor the compliance with the sustainable investment definition that rely on contribution to one or more UN Sustainable Development Goals ("UN SDGs"), have some alignement with Taxonomy objectives or be invested in a Green/Social/ Sustainable bond or equivalent.
-To confirm that the sustainable investments that the financial product partially makes do not significant harm ("DNSH") any environmental or social sustainable investment objective, a DNSH test is run ex-post independently by the Management Company on the portfolio at least yearly.
+The Management Company will monitor the compliance with the sustainable investment definition that rely on contribution to one or more UN Sustainable Development Goals ("UN SDGs"), have some alignement with Taxonomy objectives or be invested in a Green/Social/Sustainable bond or equivalent.
+Additionally, to confirm the part of sustainable investments that the financial product makes does not significantly harm any environmental or social sustainable investment objective; the Management Company independently performs periodically a DNSH test (do not significant harm test) on the portfolio.

-Environmental or social characteristics of the financial product: The Sub-Fund promotes some ESG characteristics, it seeks to invest mainly in stocks and bonds issued by companies with a good ESG rating that will represent the investment universe.
-The Sub-Fund will not invest in sovereign issuers in countries or federal state where the death penalty applies and will also refrain to invest in companies involved in controversial sectors penalty applies and will also refrain to invest in companies involved in controversial sectors such as alcohol, controversial weapons, gambling, pornographic material and tobacco.
+Environmental or social characteristics of the financial product: The Sub-Fund promotes some ESG characteristics, while seeking to invest mainly in stocks and bonds issued by companies with a good ESG profile that will represent the investment universe.

+The Sub-Fund will not invest in sovereign issuers in countries or federal state where the death penalty applies and will also refrain to invest in companies involved in controversial sectors such as alcohol, controversial weapons, gambling, pornographic material and tobacco.

-• Investment strategy: The Sub-Fund is an ethical and balanced sub-fund, whose objective is to achieve capital appreciation, by respecting ESG principles on medium/long term, through an active allocation of the risk mainly in bonds and equities.
+Investment strategy: The Sub-Fund is an ethical and balanced sub-fund, whose objective is to achieve capital appreciation, by respecting ESG principles on medium/long term, through an active allocation of the risk mainly in bonds and equities.
 The Sub-Fund may invest in stocks equities and bonds and fixed income instruments.